r-craig73/e_commerce_site/README.md

 * Rspec setup (Unit Testing and Models): In the terminal, run the following command `$ bundle exec rails generate rspec:install`.
 Files will be generated in the spec folder.
 In the home repository folder run `$ rspec` to view tests passing or failing.

 * Database setup: Run `$ rake db:create` to generate a database.
 Run `$ rails generate migration action_name` generate a migration file for table manipulation.
-Run `$ rake db:migrate` to prepare the database.
+After generating the necessary tables, run `$ rake db:migrate` to prepare the database.
 Run `$ rake db:test:prepare` to create the Active Record schema.rb file.
-To run a seed to populate a database, rung `$ rake db:seed`.
+To run a seed to populate a database, run `$ rake db:seed`.

 * Rails server: Run `$ rails server` to start the Rails server.
 Navigate to `http://localhost:3000`.
 Refresh the page to reload any changes to the source files.